Giveth/giveth-dapp/README.md

     npm start
     ```
 3. Once the dapp is up in your browser, click "Sign In" from the main menu.
-4. For testing locally, choose any of the wallet files found in the `giveth-dapp/keystores/` folder using the wallet password: `password`. **DO NOT USE THESE ON MAINNET ETHEREUM.**
+4. For testing locally, choose any of the wallet files found in the `giveth-dapp/keystores/` folder using the wallet password: `password`. **DO NOT USE THESE ON ANY MAINNET EVMs.**

 5. Using the test token
   To use the test token you need to import the keystore.json you use for your account to MetaMask.